-NOTE 34: MATURITY ANALYSIS OF ASSETS AND LIABILITIES AND LIQUIDITY RISK (in HUF million)
+NOTE 34: MATURITY ANALYSIS OF ASSETS AND LIABILITIES AND LIQUIDITY RISK (in HUF mn)

 Liquidity risk is a measure of the extent to which the Group may be required to raise funds to meet its commitments associated with financial instruments.
 The Group maintains its liquidity profiles in accordance with regulations laid down by the National Bank of Hungary.
-The following tables provide an analysis
+The following tables provide an analysis of assets, liabilities and shareholders' equity into relevant maturity groupings based on the remaining period from the balance sheet date to the contractual maturity date.
+It is presented under the most prudent consideration of maturity dates where options or repayment schedules allow for early repayment possibilities.